alphagov/govuk-frontend/README.md

 ## Contact the team

 GOV.UK Frontend is maintained by a team at Government Digital Service.
-If you want to know more about GOV.UK Frontend, please email the [Design System team](mailto:govuk-design-system-support@digital.cabinet-office.gov.uk) or get in touch with them on [Slack](https://ukgovernmentdigital.slack.com/messages/govuk-design-system).
+If you want to know more about GOV.UK Frontend, please email the [Design System team](mailto:moaland-design-system-support@digital.cabinet-office.gov.uk) or get in touch with them on [Slack](https://ukgovernmentdigital.slack.com/messages/moaland-design-system).

 ## Quick start